BLOGGING DURING A HURRICANE

 From the 1935 Labor Day Hurricane that took over 400 lives, to Ivan that destroyed the I-10 interstate bridge heading into in Pensacola, there have been countless named storms that have done massive amounts of damage.
 As for the Panhandle itself, this northwestern part of the State seems to function like a big catchers mitt for those type of weather events.
 The current one that is in the process of destroying the coastal cities below us is a Category 4 monster named Michael, and it might wind up intensifying into at Cat 5 before it is done.

 Wake up Calls

-After arriving, and getting some rest, I decided to cross the Causeway bridge across Lake Pontchartrain into New Orleans.
+After completing that arduous and tiresome journey, I got some rest for a few hours but knew I had more responsibilities to take care of as soon as I awoke.
+As soon as I was conscious once again, I decided to cross the Causeway bridge across Lake Pontchartrain into New Orleans.
 I wanted to check my construction sites for loose equipment and materials.
 Again, I was the only one going in that direction.

 Back To Hurricane Plagued Florida

 So, after those Louisiana based storms had run their course, there were no more storms that affected us directly until we were days away from completing the purchase of our present home in Northwest Florida in the year of 2016.
 We had a hurricane threat in the area extend the escrow on our house closing which really helped solve some last minute issues.
 The seller was threatening to cancel the whole deal because mortgage broker’s mistakes had forced us into our 4th extension and tensions were mounting.
 The storm threat, by law, required the seller to extend our closing date one more time.